Hochfrequenz/time_slice_net/README.md

 ## Relationships

 Relationships describe that "parents" have "children" assigned for a specific time range.
-For a minimal, easy to understand example on relationships, see the [parking lot ⬌ car relationship tests](TimeSliceNet/TimeSliceTests/ParkingLotCarRelationshipExampleTests.cs).
+For a minimal, easy to understand example on relationships, see the [gasoline pump ⬌ car relationship tests](TimeSliceNet/TimeSliceTests/GasolinePumpCarRelationshipExampleTests.cs).

 ### Relationships that vary over time = Collections